Shopify/theme-scripts/packages/theme-product-form/README.md

 const productHandle = formElement.dataset.productHandle;

 // Fetch the product data from the .js endpoint because it includes
-// more data then the .json endpoint.
+// more data than the .json endpoint.
 Alternatively, you could inline the output
 // of {{ product | json }} inside a <script> tag, with the downside that the
 // data can never be cached by the browser.
 //